SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 I bought a used spinnaker and heavy weather jib.
 Both sails were as described but they found a 1/2" tear in the chute and deducted $25 from the price.
 Nice.

-_________________ OTHER LOFTS WELL WORTH CONSIDERING, (2021). ____________________________
+_______________ OTHER LOFTS WELL WORTH CONSIDERING, (2021). ________________

-- In 2022 Buddy Wright ordered new sails from Precision; Main $700, 150% Genoa $900, 115% jib $700.
+- In 2022 Buddy Wright ordered new sails from Precision; Main $700, 150% Genoa $900, 115% jib $700 US.

 "I ordered their most budget friendly cloth with no add-ons.
 The thinking is that the sails will rot from age long before they wear out, given the few number of hours per year and the very light winds that I intend to use them in".